Which brands won big on social media at the Super Bowl?

 The largest single-minute mentions for other brands were Buick (7,300 mentions in one minute), Audi (6,600), Skittles (5,600) and T-Mobile (4,400).

-Like 84 Lumber, Budweiser addresses migration in its Super Bowl ad, while Buick brings in two high-profile cameos in a more light-hearted spot featuring cars and American football.
+Like 84 Lumber, Budweiser addresses migration in its Super Bowl ad, while Buick brings in two high-profile cameos in a more lighthearted spot featuring cars and football.